enoklearn/engineering/modules/human-experience.md

 <details open>
    <summary><b>Working with Digital Product Designers</b></summary><br/>

-   Learn how to collaborate with designers in the field, by understanding the role they play in the creation of quality software.
+   Learn how to collaborate with designers in the field by understanding the role they play in the creation of quality software.

    #### Learning Outcomes
    * Explain the role a digital product designer plays on a software team